tungbq/devops-practice/topics/redis/redis-practice01/README.md

 # Create and access the Redis cluster

+This practice sample helps you learn how to set up and access a redis cluster with docker compose

 ## Steps to Create the Redis Cluster

 - Bring up the Redis nodes: